 Israeli and Palestinian representatives met in Washington last week for the first time in almost three years amid heightened expectations for a deal on a two-state solution.
 U.S. Secretary of State John Kerry engineered the talks, convinced that the 60-year conflict could finally be resolved.
 Al Jazeera's Rosalind Jordan reported that "there was a real sense of camaraderie" and that "the lead negotiators embraced."
 The aim of the talks is to discuss what the negotiators refer to as "final status issues": one, the right of return of Palestinian refugees; two, the borders of a sovereign Palestinian state; three, the status of the settlements constructed by Israel in the territories it has occupied since the Six Day War; and four, the fate of Jerusalem.
 But no one should get carried away.

 Despite John Kerry's optimism, when it comes to the tough issues the talks are doomed to fail.
 Kerry has not learned the most important lesson of previous attempts at resolving seemingly intractable conflicts: they must be conducted in secret, away from the glare of the media and free from the pressures of party and public.
-The core feature of any settlement of this sort is compromise —
+The core feature of any settlement of this sort is compromise — no side in the negotiations can expect to get everything they want — but compromises unpalatable to the people back home will not fly.
+Elected officials are constrained in their decision-making by the need to hold on to power, a theory best explained by Bueno de Mesquito et al in their 2002 book The Logic of Political Survival.
+In the context of the peace talks, the negotiators will know that every move is being closely watched, and concessions will be almost impossible to justify.
+Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas will find that the concessions necessary for a deal risk losing public support and quite possibly electoral defeat.

 The model for successful negotiations in the context of nationalist, ethnic, or sectarian conflicts is the Northern Ireland Peace Process, which culminated in the 1998 Belfast ("Good Friday") Agreement.
 It started with secret talks between the British government and representatives of the IRA, then broadened out into "talks about talks" involving all the main political parties in Northern Ireland and the government of the Republic of Ireland.
 Substantive talks followed, in which were hammered out the ingredients of a final settlement.
 All the parties to the talks, including representatives of the paramilitary organisations on both sides such as the IRA, were forced to make compromises.